How to Make Bath Mat Fluffy Again?

 If you own a fluffy bath mat, you might wonder how to wash it without damaging the fibers.
 Thanks to the fact that these mats are machine washable, they can be easily cleaned.

-You can wash your bath mat in the washing machine with a regular load of laundry using warm water and regular laundry detergent.
+You can wash your bath mat in the washing machine with a regular load of laundry using warm water and laundry detergent.
 You may need to put the mat in the dryer on low heat or air dry it if it is still damp afterward.

 Machine Wash